Joe Masseria: Early life

 On August 9, 1922, Masseria walked out of his apartment at 80 2nd Avenue, and was rushed by two armed men who opened fire on him.
 Masseria ducked into a store at 82 2nd Avenue with the gunmen in pursuit.
 They shot out the front window and shot up the inside of the store.
 The gunmen fled across 2nd Avenue to a getaway car idling just around the corner on E. 5th Street.
 The gunmen jumped on the running boards as the car sped west on E. 5th Street towards the Bowery, guns blazing.
 The gunmen then plowed through a crowd and shot randomly at the blockade, wounding six men.
 Masseria survived the incident and was found by police in his upstairs bedroom shell-shocked.
 He was sitting on his bed dazed, with two bullet holes through his straw hat, which he was still wearing.
 The incident gained Masseria new respect among gangsters as "the man who can dodge bullets" and his reputation began to rise as D'Aquila's began to wane.

 Forty-eight hours later, on August 11, Valenti attended a meeting in a cafe at the corner of Second Avenue and E. 12th Street, where he was murdered as he tried to flee.
+The Herald stated, "Valenti, said to be strong in his hatred of Masseria, was killed coldly and with as little compunction as one would swat a fly."
+Gangland lore had long held that his killer was none other than Charles "Lucky" Luciano.
+Just after this incident, Giuseppe Masseria began being referred to as "Joe the Boss".